cerebral-legacy/cerebral-website/app/markdown/addons_debounce.md

-debounce can be used to throttle signals or parts of signal, for example on keyboard activity.
+Debounce can be used to limit the number a times an actionChain is called, for example on keyboard activity.

 *fieldChanged.js*
 ```javascript